 It is relatively straightforward to predict the frequency and cost of workplace injuries for a large group of businesses by examining the losses incurred by those businesses in the past.
 Predicting whether or not a specific business within this large group of businesses will experience a workplace accident, however, is more difficult.
 This is especially true for small businesses.
 The statistical chance of incurring a workers' compensation claim for any single small business within a large group is small, and an experience modification based on this loss history is less reliable than it would be for a large business.
 For a small business that incurs a loss, the effect on its experience modification using a simple comparison of actual losses to expected losses would result in an unreasonably high experience modification for the year.
 This could result in greatly increased workers' compensation insurance costs.
 In simplest of terms, an experience modification compares actual losses to expected losses.
 In practice, some elements have been added to the experience rating formula to prevent extreme swings in experience modifications from year to year.
 To understand these elements, it is necessary to explain the experience modification calculation in some detail.

-These factors are shown in the formula below, and are explained in the Experience Rating Form section.
+The factors shown in the formula below are explained in the Experience Rating Form section.

 Once issued, the WCIRB is permitted to revise an experience modification under a limited number of circumstances.
 The WCIRB is not permitted to revise an experience modification simply because a claim changes in value.
 Reasons for a revision to an experience modification include: